 Leaking taps need to be fixed as soon as possible or they will end up becoming an unexpected addition to the water bill.

 Did you know that the average UK toilet uses 13 litres of water with every flush?
 For daily use, this can amount to 71 litres per person per day.

-A common mistake is to treat a toilet like a bin.
-Discarding rubbish in this manner not only increases your water bill with every flush, but can clog up pipes and be harmful to the environment.
+A common mistake is to treat a toilet as a bin.
+Discarding rubbish in this manner not only increases your water bill with every flush but can clog up pipes and be harmful to the environment.